krb3p/intro-se-1-string-interpolation/README.md

 ## Skills you may need

+The following three major skills are really useful, but you may be able to at least _start_ without them.
+If you want to jump right into the lab, code your business card maker in the file called cards.rb, and run it using the command `ruby cards.rb`.

 ### User Input

 In the example above, you can see that the user is entering four pieces of information about him/herself into the console.